signavio/tech-blog/_posts/2018-12-14-lossless-image-optimization.md

 $ find . -iname '*.png' -type f | wc -l
 ```

 Ok, there are around **2800 PNGs** and close to **700 GIFs**, but nearly no JPGs.
-Let's get an impression of how much space this consumes in bytes.
+Let’s get an impression of how much space this consumes in bytes.

 ```
 # find any PNG file, case-insensitive, print total byte size